deni5e/beatport-data-analysis/README.md

 ## Author
+Denise Rappold, Data Science Student at Universiy of Stuttgart

 *Disclaimer: The observations made about Beatport and Spotify relfect the data used and do not intend to endorse or critize any platform.*